Trichocera bimacula

 Human Relevance

-Generally in compost systems.
+Generally beneficial in compost systems.
 A few Trichocera are minor pests of stored tubers in root cellars, though specific records for T. bimacula are not confirmed.

 Similar Taxa